stjudecloud/rfcs/text/chipseq_workflow.md

              VALIDATION_STRINGENCY=SILENT
    ```

-4. Run `fq lint` on each of the FastQ pairs that was generated in the previous step as a sanity check.
+4. Run `fq lint` on each of the FastQ pairs generated in the previous step as a quality check.
 You can see the checks that the `fq` tool performs [here](https://github.com/stjude/fqlib/blob/master/README.md#validators).

    ```bash
    fq lint $FASTQ_R1 $FASTQ_R2 # Files for read 1 and read 2.